stephyraju/ticktockwatches/README.md

 ## Manual Testing

-I have a detailed checklist of all the manual testing that has been done to confirm all areas of the site work as expected.
+I have a detailed **checklist** of all the manual testing that has been done to confirm all areas of the site work as expected.

-Click **[here](https://github.com/stephyraju/ticktockwatches/blob/master/documents/my_checklist%20.pdf)** to see the **checklist** that I have used to test the main features.
+**Click** **[here](https://github.com/stephyraju/ticktockwatches/blob/master/documents/my_checklist%20.pdf)** to see the **checklist** that I have used to test the main features.

+Note: **Stripe payment testing**

+My checkout app is using the stripe payment for the payment option.
+I tested this by using Stripes test card (4242 4242 4242 4242) I tested the forms and ensured all my validation worked as expected and my logic was performing as expected.
+The checkout app works from the Stripe API.

+Card number - 4242424242424242

+CVC - Any 3 digit number.

+Expiry date - Any date in the future.

 ### Responsiveness